The Ultimate Guide to Icelandic Liquor and Spirits

 Introduced in 2005, Reyka Vodka is a premium vodka that quickly garnered international acclaim from vodka enthusiasts.
 Reyka is created using sustainable energy and is hailed for its exceptional quality and unique production process.

-Distilled in Borgarnes from barley and wheat, Reyka Vodka is made from glacial water that runs through a nearby 4,000-year-old lava field.
+Distilled in the town of Borgarnes from barley and wheat, Reyka Vodka is made from glacial water that runs through a nearby 4,000-year-old lava field.
 The rock naturally filters the water, resulting in some of the purest water on Earth.
-Researchers that have tested these waters found zero impurities.
 This water has a unique mineral composition that adds to the vodka's flavor and character.

 2. Katla Vodka